datanapps/MultipleMediaPicker/README.md

 # MultipleMediaPicker
-A complete AndroidMultipleMediaPicker with Marshmallow Permission handling, record a video from camera, Capture Image from camera, multiple image and multiple video picker from gallery in one module
+A complete AndroidMultipleMediaPicker with Marshmallow Permission handling, record a video from camera, capture an image from camera, select multiple images and multiple videos from gallery in one module.

 For camera :